cloudmesh-community/hid-sp18-520/tutorial/puppet.md

 ## Setting up Puppet master

-Puppet server software is installed on puppet master node which then pushes configuration to clients nodes (puppet agents).
+Puppet server is installed on puppet master node which then pushes configuration to clients nodes (puppet agents).

 Pull software package from repository.